-The machine tool program at Savannah Technical College prepares students for careers as machinists.
+The Precision Machining and Manufacturing program at Savannah Technical College prepares students for careers as machinists.
 Becoming a machinist is more than just being able to fix machines; it’s learning a career that empowers you to make machines that make the manufacturing industry work.

 The skills you receive will allow you the opportunity to work in a variety of fields with a number of machines, everything from aerospace to field systems to industrial power plants and everything in between.
 True machinists are not just jacks and jills of all trades, but masters of this highly technical craft.